perom7/appointment-no-show-predictor/README.md

 	requires validated, privacy-compliant data, additional model validation, and operational testing.
 - The prototype focuses on the ML pipeline; production concerns (monitoring, logging, secure data handling) are outside its current scope.

-If you want the README to include setup and run commands or more operational details, I can add them — currently this file intentionally contains only project information.